-The creation of the tower-based system has inspired something of a fashtion for semant react general.
-For example, the Ankh-Morpork Watch has taken to using guadles, rather like table-tennis bats, to send signals on the street of up tower on the main Watch House.
-This is a fairly effective system, rather taster than the highly trained messenger pigeons on which they previually relied.
+The creation of the tower-based system has inspired something of a fashion for semaphore in general.
+For example, the Ankh-Morpork Watch has taken to using paddles, rather like table-tennis bats, to send signals on the street via a tower on the main Watch House.
+This is a fairly effective system, rather faster than the highly trained messenger pigeons on which they previously relied.
 For that matter, some people have taken to hand-semaphoring to each other across crowded rooms, causing a minor public nuisance.